StefanSakovic/JSON-Server-Cypress-Postman/README.md

 Now open terminal and type "npm start" ..

-When ii have just set up a json server,i can acces my resources using "http://localhost:3000/user" as u can see inside my terminal.
+When i have just set up a json server,i can acces my resources using "http://localhost:3000/user" as u can see inside the terminal.
 We want to grab this data from this json server and iterate through objects(users)

-I Create script.js inside my json-server folder and create function for creating table data as u can see inside script.js file
+I Create script.js inside my json-server folder and create function for creating table data as u can see inside script.js file.

-Now i can fetch data from db.json ("name","email","profile","status" ,"role") to fill out users fields on our html page(JSON SERVER)(Employe,Status,Role)..
+Now i can fetch data from db.json ("name","email","profile","status" ,"role") to fill out users fields(Employe,Status,Role).. on our page.(production)